PopescuStefanRadu/learnt/google_cloud_engineer.md

 Cloud Spanner: Relational.
 Transactions + complex queries.
 PB.
 10.240MiB/row.
 OLTP

 BigQuery: Relational.
 Complex queries.
 No transactions.
 PB+.
 10MB/row.
 Typical OLAP

+### K8s engine

+IaaS - run system on hw.
+Access hw resources directly.

+PaaS - use services.
+Deploy code using services.

+You give up control of server architecture.

+Container is combo between both??? supposedly.

+Lose control over OS and HW for easier scalability.

+Cloud Build vs Docker.

+Google Anthos - on-prem + multi-cloud + hybrid cloud env

+GKE on-prme uses same MarketPlace, Stackdriver as Google K8s Engine

+Isio Service Mesh from On-Prem si synced via Cloud Interconnect with Anthos Service Mesh

+Policy Repository (located either on-prem or in the cloud) is a git repo from which both on-prem and cloud Anthos Config Management instances take sync policies and sync the local k8s (cloud/on-prem)

+LoadBalancer is a service that maps a router from Compute Engine and infrastructure to a deployment(and others?).
+It is a physical router coupled with logical routing.

+### App Engine

+PaaS

+Standard env:

+ - free daily quota
+ - autoscale workloads
+ - usage based pricing

+SDK's for several langs

+Runtime provided by google: Java, Python, PHP & Go

+Code is sandboxed:

+ - No writing to local files
+ - Requests timeout at 60s
+ - Limits on 3rd party software
+ - instance startup in milliseconds
+ - network access is via App Engine services
+ - After free daily use pay per instance class with automatic shutdown

+Access to services: memcache, task queues, scheduled tasks, search, logs, etc.

+Flexible env:

+ - can specify container you run your code in
+ - can choose geographical region
+ - ssh access(not by default)
+ - instance startup in minutes
+ - can write to disk (ephemeral)
+ - has support for 3rd party binaries
+ - has network access
+ - pay for resource allocation per hour
+ - no automatic shutdown